AZharinova/Evaluating-Complex-Interventions-Action-Learning-Set/Session 3/Exercise 3/README.md

-## Exercise 1 - building dif-in-dif model
+## Exercise 3 - building ITS model using glm
 ### Did the smoking ban in Sicily reduced the number of acute coronary episodes
 Materials include:
 1. Sicily dataset